 - For a more detailed clarification on abbreviation rules: http://lema.rae.es/dpd/?key=abreviatura

 - For a complete list of abbreviations: https://www.rae.es/dpd/ayuda/abreviaturas

 - Acronyms (siglas) are written without periods or spaces: ONU, FBI

 - Do not use accents if they are written in all caps: CIA, OTAN

-- Some acronyms are written in lowercase as they are common nouns and have become part of the daily lexicon (e.g., ovni, sida); if this is the case, they need accents following the Spanish accent rules (e.g., láser).
+- Acronyms that are pronounced the way they are written (i.e. not spelled) should be capitalized (e.g. Unicef, Unesco) if they are proper names and have more than four letters.
+If they are common nouns and have become part of the daily lexicon (e.g. ovni, sida) they are written in lowercase; if this is the case, they need accents following the Spanish accent rules (e.g. láser).

 - Nicknames should only be translated if they convey a specific meaning.

 - Use language-specific translations for historical/mythical characters (e.g. Alejandro Magno, María Antonieta, Poseidón, Papá Noel, San Nicolás), unless Netflix provides instructions to do otherwise (e.g. Santa Claus may be preferred over Papá Noel in some specific projects).